|Date 18 holes||1871|

 |Home Clubs||Forfar Golf Club (1871)|

 On 6th September 1871, a group of 26 golfers met to form the Forfar Golf Cub.
-One of them, James Brodie, persuaded Colonel Dempster of Dunnichen to allow a golf course to be laid out over some fifty acres his land at Cunninghill, 1½ miles to the east of Forfar.
-Under the direction of Old Tom Morris of St Andrews, an 18-hole course was laid out.
+One of them, James Brodie, persuaded Colonel Dempster of Dunnichen to allow a golf course to be laid out over fifty acres of his land at Cunninghill, 1½ miles to the east of Forfar.
+Under the direction of Old Tom Morris, an 18-hole course was laid out.
 This was the very first 18-hole course built ab initio anywhere.

 The first competition was held over the course in 1872.
-To begin with, the Forfar Golf Club rented a room at Lochhead Farm, the grey building just the other side of the road from the third tee.
+To begin with, the Forfar Golf Club rented a room at Lochhead Farm as their clubhouse.
+Lochend Farm is the grey building just the other side of the road from today's third tee.

-James Brodie was a graduate of St Andrews university and became the Rector and Maths Tutor at Forfar Academy in 1871.
-It was his arrival that was the catalyst for the club and he served as Secretary from 1871 until his death in 1899.
+An prominent founder member was James Brodie.
+He was a graduate of St Andrews University and he became the Rector and Maths Tutor at Forfar Academy in 1871.
+His arrival was the catalyst for the club and he served as Secretary from 1871 until his death in 1899.

 Ladies were admitted to the Club in 1895.

-In 1920, the club purchased the course for £700 and, following this, implemented course improvements that were recommended by James Braid in 1926.
-This course eliminated the 'crossings' on the course, but is otherwise little changed from the original.
-The letter with these recommendations is on display in the Clubhouse and can be downloaded from the website.
-Unusually for a parklands course, it has many blind greens and undulating fairways.
-One golfer commented that he felt sea-sick after a round.
+In 1920, the club purchased the course for £700 and, in 1926, they implemented course improvements recommended by James Braid.
+These changes eliminated points on the course where holes crossed each other, but, otherwise, the course is little changed from the original.
+The letter with Braid's recommendations is on display in the clubhouse (and can be downloaded from the website.)
+Unusually for a parklands course, there are several blind greens and undulating fairways.
+One golfer commented that he felt 'sea-sick' after a round.